 SCI Pharmtech, Inc. (the "Company") was incorporated in September 18, 1987 as a company limited by shares and registered under the Ministry of Economic Affairs, R.O.C.
 The major business activities of the Company are the research and development, manufacture and sale of Active Pharmaceutical Ingredients ("API"), Intermediates, specialty chemicals.
+The consolidated financial statements of the Company comprise the Company and its subsidiaries (together referred to as the "Group" and individually as the "Group entities").
+Please refer to note 4(c)(ii) for related information of the Group primarily business activities.
 Mercuries & Associates, Holding Ltd. is the parent company of the Company.

-(2) Approval date and procedures of the financial statements
+(2) Approval date and procedures of the consolidated financial statements

-These financial statements were authorized for issuance by the Board of Directors on March 24, 2021.
+These consolidated financial statements were authorized for issuance by the Board of Directors on March 24, 2021.